 Dean S. James Anaya will also present two Dean's Choice Awards, recognizing exceptional contributions to Colorado Law:

-Dean Edward C. King Making A Difference Award: Meshach Y. Rhoades ('04)
+Dean Edward C. King Making a Difference Award: Kristin Bronson ('97)

 Kristin Bronson is the city attorney for the City and County of Denver.
 Appointed by Mayor Michael B. Hancock in October 2016, Bronson provides policy and legal advice to the mayor, city council, city agencies and departments, all city boards and commissions, the city auditor, and the clerk and recorder.
 She is the final decision maker on critical legal decisions facing the city and manages a public law firm of over 220 attorneys, paralegals, victim advocates, and staff.